Growing Cucumbers: The Ultimate Guide To Cucumis Sativus

 Aphids are an ever-present pest in most gardens.
 With millions of variations, these tiny sap-suckers are found in all parts of the world.
 Whiteflies, spider mites, and thrips are also known to go after the plant juices of your cucumbers.
 Again, many beneficial insects control aphids for you.
 Plant their host plants to draw them in.

 You can protect your plants against these pests by spraying all leaf and vine surfaces with neem oil.
 This deters further infestation while slowly killing off any which are there.

-If you grow pumpkins or other squash in addition to cucumbers, you might have issues with the squash bug.
+If you grow cucumbers with pumpkins or other squash, you might have issues with the squash bug.
 Squash bugs will readily munch on cucumber plants, although their preferred food is other cucurbits like pumpkin.

 The squash vine borer is another pest which can become a major issue.
 Its larvae tunnel into the vines of squash, melons, cucumbers, and other cucurbit plants.

 Repelling this borer, which turns into a moth in its adult form, can be a challenge.
 Spinosad sprays such as Monterey Garden Insect Spray have been shown to be useful.

 Once the larvae has dug into your cucumber stem, you may have to perform larva-removal surgery on the stem and cover it with dirt to promote rooting.